There are a lot of factors to contemplate when you invest in a new furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Are you sure what it means?

-Aramendia Plumbing, Heating and Air, A Service Experts Company is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.
+Aramendia Plumbing, Heating and Air is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
 Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.